aspectron/cargo-nw-book/src/command-line/build.md

 cargo nw build <target>
 ```

-Each target, except `archive` is specific to the operating system `cargo nw` is running on.
+Each target, except `archive` is specific to the operating system `cargo nw` is running on. `archive` targets are universal and produce a `.zip` file usable on the target operating system.

 Following targets are available:
 - `all` - build all targets available on the current OS
-- `archive` - create a ZIP archive of the redistributable
+- `archive` - create a `.zip` archive of the redistributable
-- `dmg` - (MacOS) - generate a DMG image
+- `dmg` - (MacOS) - generate a MacOS DMG image
 - `innosetup` - (Windows) - generate an InnoSetup interactive installer
 - `snap` - (Linux*) - generate a Snapcraft redistributable image